Cognex-ID/phonegap-manateeworks-v3/README.md

 Set two desired zoom levels in percentage and initial level.
 Set first two params to zero for default levels.
 On iOS, first zoom level is set to maximum non-interpolated level available on device, and second is double of first level.
 On Android, default first zoom is 150% and second is 300%.
-Zoom is not supported on Windows Phone 8 as there's no zooming api available!
+Zoom is not supported on Windows Phone 8 as there is no zooming api available!
 On Windows 10 UWP phone devices, default values are half the maximum device supported zoom level for the first zoom and maxinum device supported zoom level for the second zoom.
 Zoom levels are scalars, so values are expected to be in the [1, max] range, for example 1.0 (no zoom) and 4.0 (400% zoom).